 Funded vs Unfunded: Assets are added to most trusts during your lifetime, but if this doesn’t suit your needs, you can create an unfunded trust.
 This is basically the entity with nothing in it.
 You can then assign certain assets to be put into the trust once you pass.

-If you would like to setup a trust for the benefit of your family, it is recommended that you do so under the guidance of an experienced estate planning lawyer in Gilbert, AZ.
+If you would like to setup a trust for the benefit of your family, it is recommended that you do so under the guidance of an experienced estate planning lawyer.
 They can help ensure you choose the one that best fits your needs, while completing the legal paperwork correctly.